hussius/deeplearning-biology/README.md

 This is a very nice conceptual review of how deep learning can be used in genomics.
 It explains how convolutional networks, recurrent networks, graph convolutional networks, autoencoders and GANs work.
 It also explains useful concepts like multi-modal learning, transfer learning, and model explainability.

+**(2019-01) A guide to deep learning in healthcare** [[Nature Medicine paper](https://www.nature.com/articles/s41591-018-0316-z)]

+From the abstract: "Here we present deep-learning techniques for healthcare, centering our discussion on deep learning in computer vision, natural language processing, reinforcement learning, and generalized methods.
+We describe how these computational techniques can impact a few key areas of medicine and explore how to build end-to-end systems.
+Our discussion of computer vision focuses largely on medical imaging, and we describe the application of natural language processing to domains such as electronic health record data.
+Similarly, reinforcement learning is discussed in the context of robotic-assisted surgery, and generalized deep-learning methods for genomics are reviewed."

 **(2018-11) A primer on deep learning in genomics** [[Nature Genetics paper](https://www.nature.com/articles/s41588-018-0295-5)][[Colaboratory notebook with tutorial](https://colab.research.google.com/drive/17E4h5aAOioh5DiTo7MZg4hpL6Z_0FyWr)]

 This review, which features yours truly as one of its co-authors, is billed as a 'primer' which means it tries to help genomics researchers get started with deep learning.
 We tried to accomplish this by highlighting many practical issues such as tooling (not only deep learning libraries but also GPU cloud platforms, model zoos and online courses), defining your deep learning problem, explainability and troubleshooting.
 We also made a tutorial on Colaboratory that shows how to set up and run a simple convolutional network model for learning binding motifs, and how to inspect the model's predictions after it has been trained.

+**(2018-10) Deep learning in biomedicine** [[Nature Biotechnology paper](https://www.nature.com/articles/nbt.4233)]

+From the abstract: "Deep learning is beginning to impact biological research and biomedical applications as a result of its ability to integrate vast datasets, learn arbitrarily complex relationships and incorporate existing knowledge.
+Already, deep learning models can predict, with varying degrees of success, how genetic variation alters cellular processes involved in pathogenesis, which small molecules will modulate the activity of therapeutically relevant proteins, and whether radiographic images are indicative of disease.
+However, the flexibility of deep learning creates new challenges in guaranteeing the performance of deployed systems and in establishing trust with stakeholders, clinicians and regulators, who require a rationale for decision making.
+We argue that these challenges will be overcome using the same flexibility that created them; for example, by training deep models so that they can output a rationale for their predictions.
+Significant research in this direction will be needed to realize the full potential of deep learning in biomedicine."

 **(2018-04) Opportunities And Obstacles For Deep Learning In Biology And Medicine** [[bioRxiv preprint](http://biorxiv.org/content/early/2017/05/28/142760)][[J Roy Soc interface paper](https://royalsocietypublishing.org/doi/10.1098/rsif.2017.0387)]